Role Authoring

 # ^^^— this is the construct version

-If the jackin-role binary is available in your CI environment (download it from the jackin releases), you can extract it automatically:
+If the jackin-role binary is available in your CI environment (download it from the jackin releases), prefer asking it for the complete label set:

 Otherwise, parse it directly from the FROM line: